How to check if a digital signature is valid in 3 steps

 Table of Contents

-A digital signature and electronic contracts presents itself as one of the great highlights, proving to be effective in replacing the traditional physical documentation with practicality and security.
+Digital and electronic contract signing stands out as a major innovation, proving effective in replacing traditional physical documentation with practicality and security.

 In this sense, we understand that guaranteeing this security requires affirmative practices to ensure the authenticity, integrity, non-repudiation and true confidentiality of information.
 And, for that, it is essential to verify the validity of digital signatures.